Hammerspoon/hammerspoon/README.md

 First and foremost, Hydra must be stable.
 It should never crash.
-You should only ever have to launch it once, and it should stay running until you quit it (or your computer restarts).
-No exceptions to this.
+You should only ever have to launch it once, and it should stay running until you quit it.
+Period.

 Secondly, Hydra must be lightweight.
 It should never do anything that drains your computer's battery.
 It should never poll for anything.
-And it should practically never use more than 10 MB of memory.
+It should use as little RAM as possible.
 Everything it does should feel instant and snappy, never sluggish or delayed.

 Thirdly, its API should be completely transparent.
 There should be no surprises in how it's behaving, or what's being executed and when.
 It